Can Menopause Cause HPV to Flare Up?

 Remember the schoolyard joke where you shout out that someone's epidermis is showing?
 If they're unfamiliar with the word, they rush to ensure their fly isn't down before you laughingly tell them that epidermis is just the medical term for skin.
 They realize everyone's epidermis is almost always showing and proceed with their day, a little richer in knowledge concerning the human anatomy through some mild bullying.

 Think of your epithelium as the epidermis that doesn't show.
 This is the tissue that lines your body's organs, separating internal parts as well as comprising glands and sensitive genital tissue.
 The epidermis is a type of epithelium, but the layer of skin HPV infects is much deeper.
+During menopause, it can potentially cause an HPV flare-up.

 Humans shed skin.
 This was the logic behind the thought process indicating that when a case of HPV goes undetected for one or more tests, it's probably because the skin has regenerated and replenished the infected cells.
-However, flare-ups in menopausal women—whose HPV was seemingly cured for decades—brings this conventional wisdom into question.
+However, flare-ups in menopausal women—whose HPV was seemingly cured for decades—bring this conventional wisdom into question.

 The current hypothesis is that many cases of HPV never disappear, but rather lay dormant until our immune system is weakened.
 Other viruses operate similarly: A person may be infected with chickenpox as a child, overcome it, and then later see the dormant chickenpox return as shingles.
 The chickenpox never disappeared—it waited until the carrier's immune system was weakened enough to activate again.